openssl/tools/HOWTO-make-a-release.md

 inserting the `-n` (dry-run) option.

-*For OpenSSL before 3.0*, simply push your local changes to the main source repo, and please do remember to push the release tags as well, which is done separately with the `--tags` option.
+*For OpenSSL before 3.0*, simply push your local changes to the main source repo, and please do remember to push the release tags as well.
 You may want to sanity check the pushes by inserting the `-n` (dry-run) option.
+You must specify the repository / remote and tag to be pushed:

+    git push <repository> <tagname>

 ## Updating the website